 It started in Canada in 2001.
 I was nineteen.
 I had followed a girl across the Atlantic, flying blind into the unknown.
-It didn’t take long for my teenage heart to be broken and for me to be seeking solace in the only place I have ever known it – in music and momentum.
-I found myself standing alone in the Sam The Record Man store on Yonge Street in Toronto, surrounded by more records and CDs than I had ever seen.
-It was my first experience of a record shop on this scale.
-I was deliriously delightedly distractedly overwhelmed.
+It didn’t take long for my teenage heart to be broken and for me to be seeking solace in the only place I have ever known it – in music .

-Now Sam’s was closing down and everything was on sale.
+Now Sam’s was closing down and all stock was on sale.
 I didn’t care about money thanks to the broken heart, all that I wanted was music to move me on.
-Amongst the endless racks I knew I would find it.
-After hearing Who’s Got The Crack? on a late night John Peel show before I left, I knew that I needed the Moldy Peaches’ album.
+Amongst the endless racks, I knew I would find it.
+After hearing Who’s Got The Crack? on a late-night John Peel show before I left, I knew that I needed the Moldy Peaches’ album.
 I also wanted some gritty distorted blues music like the R.L.
 Burnside I had been listening to back home – I needed some primal, battered guitar music to kick some defiance into me.
 I knew that Burnside had recorded on a small label called Fat Possum so off I went.

 Sam The Record Store Man had both.
 I bought a Fat Possum compilation called Not The Same Old Blues Crap and the Moldy Peaches debut.
 Delighted with my purchases, I pretty much skipped out onto Yonge Street.
 Things were looking up.
 Until it hit me – I had nothing to play these CDs on.
 I had a backpack with some clothes and a camera.
 Before monetary concerns had a chance to dampen my spirits, I went rushing to a big department store and purchased a CD Walkman and batteries.
 I plugged in, went to the bus station and booked a Greyhound bus east – I wanted to go to Montreal.